madagaga/aps-ecu/README.md

 - Supports APSystems YC600, QS1 and DS3 inverters
 - Supports ZigBee communication
-- Supports multiple inverters
+- Supports multiple inverters (may be limited by memory) tested with 3 inverters and 2 panel on each.
-- Publishes data to mqtt
+- Publishes data to mqtt - actually user/password not supported
 - Configurable via web interface

 ## Installation